gocrane/crane/docs/proposals/20220712-recommendation-framework-internal.md

 The input of Recommend is a data sequence, and the output is the result of the recommendation type you specify.
 For example, if your recommendation type is resource, the output is the recommended size of the resource of the kubernetes workload you specified.In Recommend, we will apply crane's algorithm library to your data sequence.And in PostRecommend,We will use some strategies to regularize the results of the algorithm.
 For example, if a margin needs to be added when recommending resources, it will be processed at this stage.You can implement your own Recommend logic via extension points or override it.

-#### Observer
+#### Observe

-Observer is to intuitively reflect the effectiveness of the recommendation results.
+Observe is to intuitively reflect the effectiveness of the recommendation results.
 For example, when making resource recommendations, users not only care about the recommended resource configuration, but also how much cost can be saved after modifying the resource configuration.
 In PreObserver, we will check the cloud api connectivity and establish link with cloud vendor's billing system.
-And in Observer we will turn resource optimization into cost optimization.You can implement your own Observer logic via extension points or override it.
+And in Observe we will turn resource optimization into cost optimization.You can implement your own Observe logic via extension points or override it.